PublicSoftTools

 Why is the first conversion slow?

 The WASM engine (~10 MB) loads from a CDN the first time you convert in a session.
 This takes 5–20 seconds depending on your connection speed.
-The engine stays in memory for subsequent conversions, which start immediately.
+The engine stays in memory for subsequent conversions in the same browser session, which start almost immediately.

 Why is my GIF large even at low settings?

 GIF stores raw pixel data per frame without inter-frame compression.
-Even at 320 px and 5 fps, a visually complex clip (many colours, fast motion) will produce a relatively large file.
-Reducing duration is the most effective way to cut file size.
+Even at 320 px and 5 fps, a visually complex clip with many colours, film grain, or fast motion produces a relatively large file.
+Reducing duration is the most effective lever.
+If file size is consistently a problem for your content type, consider using MP4 instead.

 Can I convert a YouTube video to GIF?